-Do you want to learn how to make money on TikTok?
+Do you want to learn how to make money on TikTok and how to get paid on TikTok?
 Here’s how Tori grew from 0 to 350,000 TikTok followers and made $60,000 in just 6 weeks.

 Unless you’ve been living under a rock, you have probably heard something about TikTok.
 TikTok is one of the most popular social media networks currently, and it is growing like crazy.